MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 ### <a name="to-renumber-documents-in-journals"></a>To renumber documents in journals

-The following procedure is based on the **General Journal** page, but applies to all other journals that are based on the general journal, such as the **Receipt Journal** page.
+The following procedure is based on the **General Journal** page, but applies to all other journals that are based on the general journal, such as the **Payment Journal** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journals**, and then choose the related link.
 2. When you are ready to post the journal, choose the **Renumber Document Numbers** action.